 Indiana University Health Ball Memorial Hospital Women’s Health is devoted to the health and well-being of women, infants, children and their families.
 Our highly skilled physicians provide personalized, patient-centered care for women at every stage of life.

 We recognize that your physical and mental well-being are directly affected by the amount of family interaction and support you receive, which is why we offer family-centered care.
-Our services include preconception, prenatal care, obstetrics and gynecology as well as community prenatal classes.
+Our services include preconception, prenatal care, obstetrics and gynecology as well as number of perinatal and parenting education classes to support you and your family.

 Using a multidisciplinary team approach, we place special emphasis on preventive medicine and early detection of health problems.
 When needed, our physicians provide minimally invasive surgical options for conditions such as uterine fibroids and urinary incontinence.
 We also offer specialized imaging services for women, including mammography and breast magnetic resonance imaging (MRI).
 These screenings help you and your physician detect problems early, giving you more treatment options and improving outcomes.